Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Changelog ==
+= 7.0.4 =
+* March 9th, 2024
+* Fix: Purposes were incorrectly set to 'disabled', while there should only be a condition limiting it to the US region only, props @cdhodgdon

 = 7.0.3 =
 * March 5th, 2024
 * Improvement: clean up MPDF temp directory after pdf generation